FelixMo42/motili-homework/README.md

 ### 5. Detailed Result Page ###

-The word 'detailed' is used loosly here.
-It shows the description and the starts, but thats about it.
+The detailed page has all the request info: owner name, repo name, description, stars & languages.
+It just displays this as some text, nothing fancy.
-I figured this was more about proving I can use react Router than actually just listing out random repo info.
+I figured this was more about if I could use a router.

 ### 6. Responsive Design ###